inbeacon/InbeaconSdk-android/documentation/before-you-start.md

 ## Battery life

 The inbeacon SDK uses sleep-mode whenever there are no beacons with your ID around.
 This means that we can limit extra battery usage during normal operation.
 Bluetooth scanning takes place only for a few seconds every minute.
 On average we see a decrease of battery life of aboutf 1-2% for the device.
+For Android 8 (Oreo) battery life decrease is even less, due to a new way to detect beacons.

 When beacons with your ID are within range (approx 30 meters),  bluetooth scanning is done continuously, and battery use increases as well.
 Of course, only a few people will be within the ranges of your beacons, and also for a short time.
+For Android 8, continous scanning is only done once every 15 minutes.

 >The inbeacon SDK only wakes up for **_your beacons_** (beacon UUID’s defined in the region table of your account)  Other beacons have no influence on the inbeacon SDK.

 ## Dex method footprint

-Because of the 65K method limit for android applications, large applications that add a lot of SDK’s might become too large containing more than 65K methods
+Because of the 65K method limit for android applications, large applications that add a lot of SDK’s might become too large containing more than 65K methods without use of MultiDex.

 The number of methods used by the inBeaconSDK is 793 methods (version 1.3.4)